alecblkly/UwUBot/README.md

 ## !pokepal
         Returns the name of a pokemon you are searching for and a sprite image of that pokemon.

-        Will most likely add more to this output at a later date.

 # Setup

 ## Create a config.json file in the src folder